Customize a project using an inherited process

 Create a test project and copy of your customized process

-Open the All processes page, and choose the … context menu for the process you want to use, and then select New team project.
+Open the All processes page, and choose the … context menu for the process you want to use, and then select New project.

 The Create new project page opens.
 Fill out the form.